maxjiang93/maxjiang93.github.io/index.md

 ## About

-I'm a fourth-year Ph.D student at UC Berkeley advised by Prof. [Philip Marcus](https://www.me.berkeley.edu/people/faculty/philip-s-marcus), with affiliations with the Data Analytics group at [NERSC](http://nersc.gov/), Lawrence Berkeley National Lab.
-My research interest is in Machine Learning and Deep Learning techniques, applied to 3D geometry.
-In particular, I am interested in leveraging advances in 3D learning for applications in a variety of physical and engineering systems, examples include omnidirectional image segmentation, climate pattern detection and aerodynamical shape optimization.
+I'm a fifth-year Ph.D student at UC Berkeley advised by Prof. [Philip Marcus](https://www.me.berkeley.edu/people/faculty/philip-s-marcus), affiliated with the Data Analytics group at [NERSC](http://nersc.gov/), Lawrence Berkeley National Lab.
+My research interest is in Machine Learning and Deep Learning methodologies related to 3D geometry.
+In particular, I am interested in leveraging advances in 3D learning for applications in a variety of physical and engineering systems, examples include 3D scene reconstruction, omnidirectional image segmentation, climate pattern detection and aerodynamical shape optimization.

 Prior to joining UC Berkeley, I got my Bachelor's degree from [Cornell University](https://www.cornell.edu/), as well as a joint degree from [Zhejiang University](http://www.zju.edu.cn/english/).

 ## News
 * <span style="color:red"> **New!** </span> My recent paper on Deep Differentiable Simplex Layer has been accepted to ICCV 2019 conference!
-* <span style="color:red"> **New!** </span> I will be interning in [Machine Perception](https://ai.google/research/teams/perception/) @ [Google Research](https://ai.google/research/) in summer 2019 as a Ph.D research intern.
+* I will be interning in [Machine Perception](https://ai.google/research/teams/perception/) @ [Google Research](https://ai.google/research/) in summer 2019 as a Ph.D research intern.
 * My work on Spherical CNNs on Unstructred Grids has been chosen for an oral presentation at the [AGU](https://fallmeeting.agu.org/2018/) (Americal Geophysics Union).
 * Two of my papers have been accepted to the ICLR 2019 conference!
 * I am interning this summer at the Data Analytics group in NERSC, Lawrence Berkeley National Labratory, working with [Prabhat](http://www.nersc.gov/about/nersc-staff/data-analytics-services/prabhat/) and [Karthik Karshinath](http://www.nersc.gov/about/nersc-staff/data-analytics-services/karthik-kashinath/) on new Deep Learning methodologies for Climate Science.